Clarkson1415/Notes-for-IGB190/IGB190GamesMechImplementation/IGB190_Game_Mechanics_Implementation.md

 - needs playtesting

 ## RPG gameplay systems
+- stats or items and abilities
+- creating builds for unique experience

+## Builds
+- creates a specific experience with complementary items
+- E.g. Tank, Healer, DPS
+- in ARPGs, its using ability rotation to continuously deal max damages
+- E.G. Diablo 3 LeapQuake 'Engine'

+## Gamplay Design
+- Doom eternal
+- Tekken 8
+- Monster hunger

+## Emergent or Intended
+- Emergent: unexpected outcomes arising from interaction of rules and mechanics
 -

-## Builds
-- creates a specific experience